 b) Proposed methods for implementation of the results

 The work of the rapporteur group will be conducted and publicized through the ITU-D website as well as through documents and appropriate liaison statements.
-The results of the work will also be used by relevant BDT programmes as components of the toolkit BDT uses when solicited by Member States and Sector Members to support their efforts to migrate to cloud-computing services.
+The results of the work will also be used by relevant BDT programmes as components of the toolkit BDT uses when solicited by Member States and Sector Members to support their efforts to develop and deploy emerging technologies, including cloud-computing, m-services and OTT offerings.

 8 Proposed methods for handling the Question